-David Rooney is the Science Museum’s Keeper of Technologies and Engineering.
-Below he explores the history behind the Wells Cathedral clock mechanism and an important barograph clock, as they are unveiled today (25 August) in prime new display positions at the museum.
+David Rooney was the Science Museum’s Keeper of Technologies and Engineering.
+Below he explores the history behind the Wells Cathedral clock mechanism and an important barograph clock, as they are unveiled in prime new display positions at the museum.
 You can view both clocks in the Making the Modern World gallery.

 The re-display of the Wells Cathedral clock mechanism and the barograph clock by Alexander Cumming will enable visitors to get up close with these amazing clocks while understanding their place in the wider history of British industrialisation.

 The Wells Cathedral clock is one of the world’s oldest clock mechanisms, while the barograph clock was used in some of the world’s first urban climate studies.
 It includes two tubes of mercury on which a float rises and falls as atmospheric pressure changes.
 These measurements are recorded on a paper chart around the clock dial which rotates once a year.

 Mechanical clocks were first invented in the late 13th century and the survival of the original mechanism from Wells Cathedral, believed to have been made in about 1390 when such machines were still new technology, is remarkable.